camlee/power-meter/esp32-viewe/docs/SENSOR_DATA_POLICY.md

 power_W = voltage_V * current_A
 ```

-The resulting initial power range is therefore -6,000 W to 6,000 W. Values are
+The resulting power range is therefore -37,500 W to 37,500 W. Values are
 never clamped to those boundaries: clamping would fabricate power and energy.
 An out-of-range input makes calculated power unavailable until a valid sample
 arrives.